Tano Bonnín: Club career

 Born in Palma de Mallorca, Balearic Islands, Bonnín spent almost all of his youth football with local RCD Mallorca, his two spells with the club totalling 11 years.
 He made his senior debut with the reserves in the Segunda División B, finishing the 2009–10 season on loan to fellow league side Real Jaén.

 Bonnín signed with Real Madrid in the summer of 2010, being initially assigned to the B team but only representing the third side in the Tercera División.
 He continued playing in the Spanish lower leagues the following years, with Valencia CF Mestalla.

 In February 2013, Bonnín became an internet sensation after clearing the ball with a bicycle kick against CE L'Hospitalet for the third division.
 On 3 September he joined SD Noja, but moved to Villarreal CF C on 25 October after being not allowed to play.

 On 8 July 2015, Bonnín joined CA Osasuna of Segunda División.
 He made his debut for the club on 30 August, coming on as a 46th-minute substitute for Miguel Flaño in a 1–0 home win against CD Mirandés, and contributed 30 appearances – play-offs included – to help his team achieve promotion.

 Bonnín first appeared in La Liga on 10 September 2016, starting and being sent off in a 5–2 loss at former side Real Madrid.
 The following 11 January, in the first minutes of the return match against the same opponent, he broke the fibula and tibia to his right leg after an unlucky challenge by Isco; he made his comeback on 10 December that year, as a late replacement in a 1–0 defeat away to Real Oviedo.

 In August 2018, at the end of his contract with Osasuna, Bonnín signed for Lleida Esportiu for the upcoming third-tier campaign.
 On 11 June of the following year, he moved to UD Almería one league above after agreeing to a two-year contract.
 He was one of several new signings discarded by incoming manager Pedro Emanuel on 30 August, and resumed his career the following month on a deal of equal duration at FC Rapid București in Romania's Liga II.

 Bonnín returned to Spain in September 2020, joining Hércules CF on a one-year deal with the option of one more.
 He was released when that option was not taken for financial reasons, but later agreed to an identical contract with the Segunda División RFEF club.

+On 19 January 2024, Bonnín signed a six-month contract with Italian Serie C club Brindisi.